-Ability to perform moderate physical work and to lift 50 pounds and to frequently lift and carry 25 pounds and on occasion up to 50 pounds.
+Ability to perform light physical work and to lift 25 pounds and to lift and carry up to 10 pounds and occasionally heavier lifting.

-Ability to stand, walk, sit, bend, kneel, grasp, pinch, pick and perform a variety of similar body movements.
+Ability to stand, walk, sit, ride, bend, climb, reach, grasp, pick, pinch, push, pull and perform a variety of similar body movements.

-Possesses hand/eye/foot coordination adequate to use radio, transcribing and computer equipment, pen and paper to take notes, and to operate a vehicle.
+Possesses hand/eye coordination adequate to use office equipment including a computer keyboard and to operate a vehicle.

-Ability to talk and hear in person, by telephone and two-way radio and monitor alarms; ability to see and read instructions, monitors lights, tape and transcribing equipment.
+Ability to talk and hear in person, by telephone and intercom system; ability to see and read instructions, computer screens and training publications.

 EXPERIENCE AND TRAINING